uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ---
 layout: post
-title:  "What an Incoming UMich EECS Freshman is Doing to Stay Sharp During Quarantine"
+title:  "What an Incoming UMich Freshman is Doing to Stay Sharp During Quarantine"
 excerpt: From printing face shields for medical workers, developing a 3d-printed 6DoF arm from scratch, to making a personal portfolio website to showcase my projects, I’ve been busy.
 categories: [project]
 image: robots/ezgif-4-f28f910a4123.gif